Window Spool

 Algorithm for ROWS specification with UNBOUNDED PRECEDING (“fast-track optimization”)

 For the rather common case of an OVER clause that specifies ROWS WITH UNBOUNDED PRECEDING AND something, an optimized version of the algorithm, called “fast-track optimization” is used.
 This optimization is basically a cooperation of a behavior change of Window Spool and a behavior change of its parent Stream Aggregate operator.
-The Window Spool does not replay the entire window for each row, and the Stream Aggregate does not reset the aggregates it has, but keeps them as a running value and only applies the new rows for each window.
+The Window Spool does not replay the entire window frame for each row, and the Stream Aggregate does not reset the aggregates it has, but keeps them as a running value and only aggregates the rows that were added to the frame.

-Note that, in some cases, a window specification that does not use UNBOUNDED PRECEDING can be transformed internally into an alternative but equivalent form that does have UNBOUNDED PRECEDING and that hence can uses this form of window specification can be transformed into an alternative form that can benefit from fast-track optimization.
+Note that, in some cases, a frame specification that does not use UNBOUNDED PRECEDING can be transformed internally into an alternative but equivalent form that does have UNBOUNDED PRECEDING and that hence can benefit from fast-track optimization.
 This transformation is described in more detail below.

 For this case, the optimizer ensures that the input rows include these columns: